Trade Promotion Authority

 Anticipated Action

-It is hoped that with the new Republican majority in Congress, trade promotion authority might be reauthorized in 2023, and Congress will once again take up a trade-focused agenda.
+It is hoped that the trade promotion authority might be reauthorized in 2025, and Congress will once again take up a trade-focused agenda.

 Historically, renewal of trade promotion authority has been tied to other trade-related legislation such as the Trade Adjustment Assistance program, which provides job training assistance to workers who were displaced as a result of trade.